 Shannon L. Pengel, MSN, RN, NE-BC, is associate chief nursing officer for Cleveland Clinic main campus and clinical nursing director for Cleveland Clinic’s world renowned Miller Family Heart & Vascular Institute and Anesthesiology Institute.
 Helping to lead nursing strategy and advance clinical practice, Pengel aims to create a continuous improvement environment on Cleveland Clinic’s main campus that promotes innovative patient care delivery.
 As part of her role, she provides direct oversight of daily nursing operations for the Heart &Vascular Institute, named by U.S. News and World Report as the No. 1 heart program in the nation since 1995; including 312 cardiac step-down beds, 140 intensive care beds, all cardiac catheterization/electrophysiology labs and multiple outpatient units.
 She also provides clinical oversight and strategic direction for the rapid response teams and the telemedicine areas including the Central Monitoring Unit and eHospital, which provides remote critical care resources for the enterprise.

 Pengel’s clinical expertise encompasses cardiothoracic surgery, rapid response, transplantation and interventional cardiology.
 She has spent her 20-year nursing career within Cleveland Clinic health system, joining the organization as a staff nurse in the cardiothoracic step-down unit on main campus in 1997.
 She has held nursing director positions since 2011, and serves as a member, chair or co-chair on more than 11 internal health system committees and councils.
-Pengel is a member of the American Association of Critical-Care Nurses and the American Organization of Nurse Executives.
+Pengel is a member of the American Association of Critical-Care Nurses and the American Organization for Nursing Leadership.
 She is an avid presenter and often lectures on topics such as rapid response, nursing leadership in quality improvement and patient experience, and the implementation of an accelerated recovery program in cardiac surgery.

 - MSN, University of Phoenix, Phoenix, Arizona, 2011